Get the latest Employee Updates, information on working from home, policies, and data related to COVID-19.

 Marketing

-- Document Services Internal resource to provide all agencies access to producing documents, spreadsheets, presentations, advertising materials, website maintenance, software and support, free of charge.
+Internal resource to provide all agencies access to producing documents, spreadsheets, presentations, advertising materials, website maintenance, software and support, free of charge. - Media Team

-- Media Team The Media Team provides creative and technical services in: video production, streaming media, still photography, audiovisual services, sound reinforcement, security camera placement, and digital signage.
+The Media Team provides creative and technical services in: video production, streaming media, still photography, audiovisual services, sound reinforcement, security camera placement, and digital signage. - Printing Services

-- Web Team The Web Team works on print and digital initiatives to make City services more accessible to City staff and Madison residents.
+The Web Team works to make City services more accessible to City staff and Madison residents.
 The Web Team offers a range of web design and application development services focusing on user interface, user experience, and digital storytelling.

 Style Guide